Skip to content

 Key Takeaways

-• The Rule of 4% helps you estimate the amount of money you can withdraw each year in retirement without depleting your savings.
+• A safe withdrawal rate helps you estimate the amount of money you can withdraw each year in retirement without depleting your savings.

 • The SECURE Act gives taxpayers additional benefits for saving in retirement plans.